 - If in doubt as to the nature of the swelling, the mass can be palpated with a gloved finger or a blunt instrument such as a microbiology swab; a haematoma feels soft and fluctuant whereas a deviated nasal septum will be firm and will be concave on the opposite side

 - A definitive diagnosis can be achieved by needle aspiration: a bloody or serosanguinous aspirate is a positive finding; this is generally done by spraying the nose with local anaesthetic spray and aspirating with a 10ml syringe and green needle

 Immediate and overnight management

 Following drainage, through-and-through dissolvable sutures may be placed into the septum.
-Many surgeons also pack the nose bilaterally to prevent re-accumulation of the haematoma.
+Many surgeons also pack the nose to prevent re-accumulation of the haematoma.
 Patients may be started on antibiotics to minimise the risk of secondary infection.

 For reference, here is a video on incision and drainage (starts at 03:10).

 Patients who have had an I&D under general anaesthesia would normally have bilateral nasal packs +/- a corrugated drain placed in between the mucoperichondrial layer and the nasal septum.
 These typically stay in for 36-48 hours and the patients can be placed on antibiotics.